Fairies (Japanese group): 2011–2013: Debut and Kiyomura’s departure

+2014–present: Subsequent releases, Fujita’s departure and group hiatus

 Fairies released their eponymous first album on March 26, 2014.
 Included as a new song on the album was Ito's solo song "Poker Face", which later became the title song on Ito's solo debut single, released July 23.
 From August 9 to August 14, the group held their first live tour "Fairies LIVE TOUR 2014: Summer Party," which was released on DVD that December.

 In January 2017, Fujita Miria announced that she would be withdrawing from the group in order to focus on her studies.

-On June 17, 2020, it was announced by Rising Production that after several discussions with the members, Rikako Inoue, Sora Nomoto and Mahiro Hayashida has decided to end their contract with the agency, with Rikako also retiring from the show business.
+On June 17, 2020, it was announced by Rising Production that after several discussions with the members, Rikako Inoue, Sora Nomoto and Mahiro Hayashida decided to end their contract with the agency, with Rikako also retiring from show business.
 Momoka Ito and Miki Shimomura will remain in the agency working individually.
 Although the activities ended as a group, the agency revealed that the group have not disbanded and their future activities are "undecided".
+After working at a beauty company for two years, Rikako Inoue began a career as an adult actress under the name Yotsuha Kominato.